aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/teleport-integration-guide.md

 Teleport's architecture is purpose-built for securing access to infrastructure in dynamic, distributed environments.
 Its minimal-agent architecture leverages standard protocols like SSH and HTTPS, simplifying deployment and eliminating the need for additional software on target systems.
 With certificate-based authentication and automatic certificate rotation, it removes the risks associated with long-lived credentials.
 Deep SSO integration with your internal identity provider ensures seamless, centralized authentication, reinforcing both security and operational efficiency.

-Teleport's architecture is built from the ground up with **Zero Trust Security** in mind — a model that assumes no implicit trust, even within the network perimeter.
-Instead of relying on IP addresses, VPNs, or trusted subnets, every request to infrastructure — whether it's a Linux server, a database, or a Kubernetes cluster — is authenticated and authorized based solely on the user's identity and role.
+Teleport's architecture is built from the ground up with **Zero Trust Security** in mind, a model that assumes no implicit trust even within the network perimeter.
+Instead of relying on IP addresses, VPNs, or trusted subnets, every request to infrastructure (whether it's a Linux server, a database, or a Kubernetes cluster) is authenticated and authorized based solely on the user's identity and role.

 ---